ollama/ollama-python/README.md

 ## Streaming responses

-Response streaming can be enabled by setting `stream=True`
+Response streaming can be enabled by setting `stream=True`.

 Streaming Tool/Function calling is not yet supported.